-With Iceland’s stunning geysers, glaciers, volcanoes, hot springs and waterfalls, we fully support your choice and know you’re in for a real treat.
-For being located at such a high altitude, Iceland’s weather is considered mild and probably not as extreme as you think.
+As a perma-winter destination* (ish), packing for Iceland can be tricky first timers.
+However, despite being located at such a high altitude, Iceland’s weather is considered mild and probably not as extreme as you may think.
 All you need is a little preparation on knowing what conditions you’re in for, so you can pack and plan accordingly – and the rest is pure bliss.

 And, lucky for you, we’ve made that prep part easy.
-We’ve compiled this comprehensive guide of what to pack for Iceland full of essential info, including a top 24-needs packing list and a breakdown of conditions and clothing suggestions by season; we’ve also included special item recommendations specifically for women and for men, and a brief explanation of what NOT to pack.
+We’ve compiled this comprehensive guide of what to pack for Iceland full of essential info, including a top 24-needs packing list and a breakdown of conditions and clothing suggestions by season.

 After you’ve squared that all away, you’re ready for the ultimate backpacking adventure in Iceland, “The Land of Fire and Ice,” which is every bit as exciting as it sounds.

 Make no mistake, you NEED to take your Iceland trip packing very seriously or risk ruining you whole trip.

 - Price > $299

 - Price > $400

 GoPro Hero 11

 Arc’teryx Beta AR Jacket